416 Ilam Road, Fendalton, Christchurch 8052

-Until very recently, it was accepted that we simply become frail and lose muscle mass as we age.
-In fact, from around age 40, we typically lose about 8% of muscle mass per decade.
-So from age 40 onwards, we can loose around 40% of our muscle mass.
-However, recent studies who looked at athletes in their 70’s and 80’s found that they had similar muscle mass as athletes in their 40’s.
-We have assumed that we will always lose muscle mass as we age; however significant muscle mass loss is now more likely to be caused by inactivity and lack of exercise as we grow older.
-Basically ‘Use it or lose it’ – which was one of the main sentiments from the conference.
+Until recently, it was simply accepted that we become frail and lose muscle mass as we age.
+However, recent studies which looked at athletes in their 70’s and 80’s found that they had similar muscle mass as athletes in their 40’s.
+It is now widely accepted significant muscle mass loss is more likely to be caused by inactivity and lack of exercise as we grow older.

 Take a look at the video below which shows seniors in Australia lifting weights to improve bone and muscle mass.